-The first method allows for administrative budget transfers upon the approval of the Town Manager.
-The Town Manager, or designee, is authorized to transfer part or all of an unencumbered balance within the same fund; however, the Town Commission must approve any revisions that alter the total appropriations of a fund.
+The first method allows for administrative budget transfers upon the approval of the Town Manager and/or designee.
+The Town Manager, and/or designee, is authorized to transfer part or all of an unencumbered balance within the same fund; however, the Town Commission must approve any revisions that alter the total appropriations of a fund.
 The classification detail at which expenditures may not legally exceed appropriations is at the fund level.
-Transfers are also reviewed by the Town Commission at approximately mid fiscal year in the form of a mid-year budget amendment.
+Transfers may also be reviewed by the Town Commission at approximately mid fiscal year in the form of a mid-year budget amendment.